getify/Functional-Light-JS/ch2.md

 In case you're having trouble parsing what this code does: we have two separate objects `Login` and `Auth`, where `Login` performs prototype-delegation to `Auth`.
 Through delegation and the implicit `this` context sharing, these two objects virtually compose during the `this.authorize()` function call, so that properties/methods on `this` are dynamically shared with the `Auth.authorize(..)` function.

 *This* code doesn't fit with various principles of FP for a variety of reasons, but one of the obvious hitches is the implicit `this` sharing.
-We could be more explicit about it and keep code that was easier to push in the FP direction:
+We could be more explicit about it and keep code closer to FP-friendly style:

 ```js
 // ..